Behavior Descriptor: Discipline

 USES: This data element assists with tracking behavior types and statistics on weapons and drugs in schools.

 - Behavior Ranking: The table values above display behavior in a particular hierarchy or most severe at the top to least severe at the bottom.
 When a district submits a behavior, or multiple behaviors, DPI will identify and report the most severely-ranked behavior.

-Discipline FAQs & Use Cases: For more specific information, see the Discipline FAQs & Use Cases.
+Discipline FAQs & Use Cases: For more specific information, see the Discipline: Info, Help and FAQs page.